 Your First Clinic Visit

-Pediatric CF Nurse Coordintors- Mary Helmers, RN, BSN and Elizabeth Beken, RN, BSN
+Pediatric CF Nurse Coordinator- Mary Helmers, RN, BSN

 The Nurse Coordinator/Clinic RN will introduce the CF team members that will be caring for your child.
 Mary or Liz will explain each of the team member’s roles and provide you with contact information for them.
 A patient binder will be given to your family to keep all the clinic visit materials in an organized fashion (for example: educational flyers, laboratory results, research information).
 All families are encouraged to bring this binder along with you to all clinic visits and/or to any other medical appointments.

 When a new diagnosis is made, it is common for families to feel shocked, overwhelmed, scared, confused, and lost.
-Social workers in a medical setting help families adjust to illness by making sense of new and oftentimes confusing medical information, providing support, and assisting with resources in an effort to remove barriers to care.
+Social workers in a medical setting help families adjust to illness by making sense of new and oftentimes confusing medical information, providing support and assisting with resources in an effort to remove barriers to care.